hofstadter-io/studios-docs/content/getting-started/importing.md

 ##### Extend the Design

-Designs from the `design-vendor` directory can be extended and overriden.
+You can extend and override module designs and files imported to the `design-vendor` directory.
-This means you can write just the new design for your desired changes.
+This means you can add just the new designs and files to express your desired changes.
-Create the same folder / file structure, as well as the same, minimal object structure, to extend and override.
+Create the same folder / file structure, as well as the same, minimal object structure for designs.

 __Start the mirrored directories__